Updated August 2026

 3. Tecartus™ (brexucabtagene autoleucel): Approved for adult patients with relapsed or refractory mantle cell lymphoma, and for adult patients with relapsed or refractory B-cell precursor ALL.

-5. Abecma™ (idecabtagene vicleucel): Approved for adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.
+5. Abecma™ (idecabtagene vicleucel): Approved for adult patients with relapsed or refractory multiple myeloma after two or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.

 7. Aucatzyl™ (obecabtagene autoleucel): Recently approved in November 2024, this therapy is indicated for adult patients with relapsed or refractory B-cell precursor ALL.

-Recent Advancements and Ongoing Research
+Recent Advancements and Ongoing Research 2025

 1. Solid Tumor Applications: Researchers are making progress in extending CAR-T therapy to solid tumors, focusing on antigen identification and structural innovations to overcome challenges like antigen heterogeneity and immunosuppressive tumor microenvironments.